kubernetes-sigs/kueue/keps/1284-cluster-queue-stop/README.md

 ### Non-Goals

-Manage the QuotaReservation and Admission of workloads form the same cohort that might borrow resources from the ClusterQueue in question.
+Manage the QuotaReservation and Admission of workloads from the same cohort that might borrow resources from the ClusterQueue in question.

 ## Proposal